SEO Not Sure Where to Start: A Guide to Succeeding

 Finally, you simply MUST check the loading speed of your website.
 There is no shortage of tools that will tell you how fast your website is loading and many of them will even recommend actions to take in order to rectify the problems.
 A perfect place to start is Google’s own PageSpeed Insights Tool.
 Speeding up your website is a separate subject (and an extensive one), but since it can affect your website’s rankings, we have to mention it.

 In short, speed up your website and make sure it is truly mobile-friendly.
+With more searches happening on mobile devices than ever before, Google now prioritizes mobile-friendly websites in its search results.
 If you are short on time, check out our guide to a quick SEO audit.

 Getting Proactive

 Now that you have established where you stand and how your website is ranking, it is time to get proactive.
 In fact, you already became active as you remedied the burning issues that your SEO audit uncovered.
-However, there is always more you can do.
+However, there is always more you can do with off-page SEO strategies.

 Some people would say that checking your backlink profile and getting busy with it should be just a part of the aforementioned SEO audit, but your backlink profile is so important (and quite an activity), that we decided to treat it as a separate process.